daniel-e/rust-captcha/README.md

 ### From sources

+**Requirements**

-Requires [Rust](https://www.rust-lang.org) nightly and a running [Redis](https://redis.io/) instance.
+To build from sources, you require [Rust](https://www.rust-lang.org) nightly and a running [Redis](https://redis.io/) instance.

-If you're using rustup, you can switch to Rust nightly by running `rustup default nightly`.
+* If you're using rustup, you can switch to Rust nightly by running `rustup default nightly`.
 Then, compile and run the CAPTCHA service as follows:
+* If you don't have Redis already running, execute `make redis`.
+This command will compile and execute Redis in the `target` directory.

+**Build**

 ```bash
 export RUST_LOG=rust_captcha=info
 export REDIS_HOST=localhost